Pride Blog

 Pride Through My Lens: Why Telling Queer Stories Matters

-For years, I thought something was
+For years, I thought something was wrong with me.

 I remember watching the girls around me giggling about boys and their latest crushes, analyzing every glance or interaction.
 I tried to play along, tried to feel what they were feeling.
 But I didn’t.
 Not in the way they did.
 It didn’t make sense to me—why that guy?